LiaScript/LiaScript-Exporter/README.md

 Embed the Markdown source directly into the JavaScript code.
 Use this for Moodle 4 and other LMS that impose restrictions on dynamic loading of external resources.

+__`--lia-subfolder`__

+Place course files (Markdown, images, audio, etc.) into a `content/` subfolder, keeping LiaScript app files at the root.
+Automatically implies `--scorm-embed` for LMS compatibility.

 ### SCORM2004

 This output format provides the same settings as `scorm1.2`, but it allows to